 As part of the Your Paper Your Way service, you may choose to submit your manuscript as a single file to be used in the refereeing process.
 This can be a PDF file or a Word document, in any format or lay-out that can be used by referees to evaluate your manuscript.
 It should contain high enough quality figures for refereeing.
 If you prefer to do so, you may still provide all or some of the source files at the initial submission.
 Please note that individual figure files larger than 10 MB must be uploaded separately.

 There are no strict requirements on reference formatting at submission.
 References can be in any style or format as long as the style is consistent.
 Where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter and the pagination must be present.
 Use of DOI is highly encouraged.
 The reference style used by the journal will be applied to the accepted article by Elsevier at the proof stage.
 Note that missing data will be highlighted at proof stage for the author to correct.
 If you do wish to format the references yourself they should be arranged according to the following examples: Oguro M, Imahiro S, Saito S, Nakashizuka T. Mortality data for Japanese oak wilt disease and surrounding forest compositions, Mendeley Data, v1; 2015. http://dx.doi.org/10.17632/xwj98nb39r.1.

 There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript: Title, Author(s), Affiliations, Abstract, Keywords, Reference list.
 Tables, figures and images should contain clear captions.
 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.

 Elsevier accepts video material and animation sequences to support and enhance your scientific research.
 Authors who have video or animation files that they wish to submit with their article are strongly encouraged to include links to these within the body of the article.
 This can be done in the same way as a figure or table by referring to the video or animation content and noting in the body text where it should be placed.
-All submitted files should be properly labeled so that they directly relate to the video file's content.
-In order to ensure that your video or animation material is directly usable, please provide the files in one of our recommended file formats with a preferred maximum size of 150 MB per file, 1 GB in total.
-Video and animation files supplied will be published online in the electronic version of your article in Elsevier Web products, including ScienceDirect: http://www.sciencedirect.com.
+All submitted files should be properly labeled so that they directly relate to the video file's content. .
+In order to ensure that your video or animation material is directly usable, please provide the file in one of our recommended file formats with a preferred maximum size of 150 MB per file, 1 GB in total.
+Video and animation files supplied will be published online in the electronic version of your article in Elsevier Web products, including ScienceDirect.
 Please supply 'stills' with your files: you can choose any frame from the video or animation or make a separate image.
 These will be used instead of standard icons and will personalize the link to your video data.
-For more detailed instructions please visit our video instruction pages at http://www.elsevier.com/artworkinstructions.
+For more detailed instructions please visit our video instruction pages.
 Note: since video and animation cannot be embedded in the print version of the journal, please provide text for both the electronic and the print version for the portions of the article that refer to this content.